 We have also obtained an exact expression of the canonical partition function for a short flexible self-avoiding polymer chain.
 The chain is made of an N monomers; the plate separation equals L monomers.
 We calculated an exact percentage of the polymer conformations which were not polymerized (suppressed) due to the confinement conditions imposed on the chain by the pair of parallel impenetrable plates.
-We derived expressions for the force of the confinement, the entropic surface tension, and the monomer number density profile for a short-chain length of an N monomers and we derived a condition when an infinitely long chain is confined by the pair of plates for the plate separation L.
+We derived expressions

 We have plotted $(C_N^L)/3^N$, i.e., the number of a confined flexible polymer chain conformations of an N monomers long polymer chain along with the conformations, i.e., $(1-C_N^L)/3^{N}$, which is suppressed due to the confinement, for different values of the plate separation (L); and we have shown the polymerized and suppressed fractions of the conformations in figure 2.
 It is seen from this figure that as we increase the length of the chain for a given value of the plate separation (L), the percentage of the polymerized chain's conformations decreases.
-Accordingly, the percentage of the non-polymerized/suppressed conformations increases due confinement.
-It is also found the percentage of the polymerized conformations increases for a given length of the chain as the separation between the plates increases.
+Accordingly, the percentage of the non-polymerized/suppressed conformations increases due to the confinement.
+It is also found that the percentage of the polymerized conformations increases for a given length of the chain as the separation between the plates increases.
 The force of the confinement is a function of the chain length and the separation between the confining plates.
 It is found from analytical calculations that the force of confinement decreases logarithmically as we increase the plate separation for a given length of the confined chain.
 While the force of confinement increases logarithmically as we increase the length of the confined chain, provided the plate separation is retained constant.
-We have shown the nature of confining force which acts on a short polymer chain, in figure 3 for a set of N and L values.
+We have shown the nature of confining force which acts on a short polymer chain, in figure 3 for a set of Nand L values.